When it comes to debate techniques to win debates no matter what, Ben Shapiro is a great guy to learn from.

 Note how he also leverages the “podium” and “speaker” position of power by getting the audience to laugh along with him (learn here how to speak with power).

-That’s similar to Obama’s social climbing BTW.
+That’s similar to Obama’s social-climbing BTW.

-We live in a society that, righteously, celebrates science, data and statistics.
+We live in a society that, righteously, celebrates science, data, and statistics.

-People who drop quotes, names, data, statistics and studies, sound well-informed, intelligent and… “right”.
+People who drop quotes, names, data, statistics and studies, sound well-informed, intelligent, and… “right”.

-If you have been following this blog though you know that statistics can be manipulated to say almost anything you want to say (Darrell Huff, 1954).
+And science, data and statics, albeit technically objective, can be manipulated to say almost anything you want to say (Darrell Huff, 1954).

 Example of Bending Researches

-Being recognized or ostracized by the people around has a huge impact on people.
+After all, being recognized or ostracized by the people around has a huge impact on people.